Star Wars Episode VIII: The Last Jedi (2017) - Review

 2-6-2018-8-36-31-AM-e1517936142992-1024x430.jpg

-Image: Lucasfilm
+Image: Disney Lucasfilm

 From then on, the fleet is on the run from the New Order, which has somehow managed to track them through hyperspace.
-Even though this was something that was established as an impossibility in previous films, and even though there are characters in this film that say "that's impossible," other characters are there to say, "it's possible now," without necessarily explaining why.
+Even though this was something that was established as an impossibility in previous films, and even though there are characters in this film that say, "That's impossible," other characters are there to say, "It's possible now," without necessarily explaining why.
 Get used to this sort of thing happening, where new concepts and ideas are just thrown into the Star Wars universe as though that's all you have to do to make something work for the sake of moving the story along.
 By the time they explain this whole contrived circumstance, the movie has already had one of its "Jump the shark" moments, and established that it doesn't care how impossible something is, or how that impossibility may have been established in previous films; it's doing its own thing.

 I would be more forgiving of The Last Jedi's blatant disregard for physics, the laws of its universe, and the arbitrary nature of these circumstances if the story it was telling was at all interesting.
 It's not.
-By the end of the film, while certain events of significance happens, nothing meaningful with the characters occurs.
+By the end of the film, while certain events of significance happen, nothing meaningful with the characters occurs.
 The most significant character change is that Poe learns not to be such a hothead, but that lesson isn't really earned.
-Finn, the former storm trooper, who was a selfish coward that found his courage to help his friends and the Rebellion in Episode VII, goes through the same character arc as last time, by starting out as a selfish coward who later understands how to be selfless.
-A new annoyingly sentimental character, Rose, panders to all those people out there who hate the rich and have self-esteem issues accompanies Finn on his figuratively and literally pointless mission.
+Finn, the former stormtrooper, who was a selfish coward who found his courage to help his friends and the Rebellion in Episode VII, goes through the same character arc as last time, by starting out as a selfish coward who later understands how to be selfless.
+A new annoyingly sentimental character, Rose, panders to all those people out there who hate the rich and have self-esteem issues and accompanies Finn on his figuratively and literally pointless mission.
 Rey, meanwhile, is with Luke Skywalker.... doing nothing.

 Do not be fooled.
 She does not do much here

-Image: Lucasfilm - Do not be fooled.
+Image: Disney Lucasfilm | Do not be fooled.
 She does not do much here

 Really.
 Despite the fact that Episode VII ended with the expectation that Rey was going to learn how to use the Force from Luke, much like how he did from Yoda, the filmmakers decided that it would then be better just to have her spend most of her time convincing him to do something meaningful.
 Luke plays the reluctant mentor, as one would expect, but it goes so many steps further than necessary.
 We have to experience a flashback to the same moment that he lost Kylo Ren to the dark side 3 separate times.
 In the process of doing so, nothing is really gained, and Rey's character does not grow in a meaningful way.
-Not to mention, despite spending a majority of the movie with Luke, he teaches her very little.
+Not to mention, despite spending the majority of the movie with Luke, he teaches her very little.
 Apparently, she already knows everything she needs to know, just because she's Rey.
-Considering how Leia's "Jump the shark" moment indicates that she is probably the most powerful not-jedi jedi in the history of Star Wars, and how Rey never needed Luke's training to begin with, it must be the innate advantages of being a female force-user.
+Considering how Leia's "Jump the shark" moment indicates that she is probably the most powerful not-Jedi Jedi in the history of Star Wars, and how Rey never needed Luke's training to begin with, it must be the innate advantages of being a female force-user.
 Girl power, I guess.

 Then there are characters who serve no real purpose other than to make the moments more arbitrary and pointless than they already are.
 One character is introduced as a deus ex machina to a situation and, in the end, does nothing of value beyond that moment; the movie could completely exist without that character.
 Another character is even more annoying to me because of all the contrivances surrounding them.
 If this particular character were to just open their mouth and disclose the information they know, a whole (pointless) section of the movie could have been removed.
 What's more, this same character does something in a climatic moment—only after having resigned themselves to do nothing—that further illustrates that the rebels do not deserve to win, because they apparently have had the ultimate weapon the whole time and never bothered using it until it was convenient for the movie to make an emotional climax: hyperspace travel.